sanger-cellular-informatics/Targeton-Designer/README.md

 ```

-### Primer Designer Output example
-The output generated by the Primer Designer is identical to that of the `primer` command.
-This consistency arises because the `design` command workflow follows the same procedures as the `primer` command workflow.
-For more details, refer to the Primer3 Output examples provided in the previous sections.

 ### Genomic Reference file
 A Fasta file of latest GRCh38 genome.
 This is used for gathering the slice sequences and retrieving primer information.
 Either supply a local genome reference file or download one from EnsEMBL and point to it with the relevant parameters: